Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: Introduction

-To solve the two drawbacks of current 3D parallelism methods, we exhibit a 3D parallelism framework, \emph{Merak}, in this paper.
-It orchestrates DP, PMP and TMP, and aims to provide user-friendly and efficient distributed foundation DNNs training.
-Merak features two novel modules to address the above drawbacks respectively: a) an \textbf{automatic model partitioner}.
-Merak could automatically partition, allocate and train a DNN model in distributed settings, facilitating the development of foundation models.
-However, automatically building such a distributed training scheme is no-trivial.
-Loading complete model properties could easily surpass a single device's capacity, and the distinct model presentation of community models challenges sharding model graph into structured subgraphs.
-To overcome the challenges, we \emph{proxy} the community models and get the whole model graph with much small overhead.
-We also propose a graph sharding algorithm to \emph{shard} a sequence of subgraphs which can be executed sequentially and form pipelines effortlessly.
-In addition, to relieve the burden on DNN developers, we present a parallelism method-agnostic API abstraction in Merak.
-The transparent API allows developers to reuse the local training script with minimal modifications. b) an efficient \textbf{3D parallel runtime engine}.
-The 3D parallel runtime engine of Merak integrates three techniques to improve the efficiency of parallelism.
-First, we introduce a \emph{shifted critical path pipeline schedule} for reducing pipeline bubbles.
-Critical path is an operation sequence that determines the pipeline latency.
-Our schedule shortens the critical path by dropping redundant recomputation and adjusting orders and start time of operations.
-In addition, we observe that a more efficient memory utilization can be obtained by adopting the activation recomputation in a fine-grained way.
-Hence we develop a \emph{stage-aware recomputation} method to exploit the usage of worker memory, which employs idle memory for less recomputation according to pipeline stage rank and pipeline depth, and thereby speedup training.
-Furthermore, we improve the concurrency of the communication and computation in TMP with our \emph{sub-pipelined TMP} approach, which applies microbatch splitting for individual sub-microbatches, and thereby pipelines sub-microbatches to overlap the communication and computation.
+The second module developed in Merak is an \textbf{efficient 3D parallel runtime engine} that integrates three techniques to improve efficiency.
+First, we design a \emph{shifted critical path pipeline schedule} for pipeline bubble reduction.
+The critical path is an operation sequence that determines pipeline latency.
+Our schedule shortens the critical path by discarding redundant recomputations, as well as adjusting operation orders and start times.
+We also observe that more efficient memory utilization can be achieved by means of fine-grained activation recomputation.
+We therefore develop a \emph{stage-aware recomputation} method that employs idle worker memory to reduce recomputation according to pipeline stage rank and depth, thus speeding up training.
+Furthermore, we improve the concurrency of communication and computation in TMP using our \emph{sub-pipelined TMP} approach, which splits microbatches into individual sub-microbatches, and pipelines them to overlap the communication and computation.